phedayat/test_mods_docker/README.md

 export OPENAI_API_KEY="<api_key>"
 ```

-Then you're all set to use `mods`
+Then you're all set to use `mods`.
 Try it out by running:
 ```shell
 mods
 ```